Threat model analysis

 - Forge a valid aggregate signature from forged signing keys

-More information about the core Mithril protocol and its security are available in the research paper.
+More information about the core Mithril protocol and its security is available in the research paper.

 Assets